 - When these needs are met a feeling of fulfillment is achieved.

 - Your professional activity will be the best vehicle to meet those needs on a daily basis.

 Short and simple: Doing what you’re supposed to do will make you feel happy and fulfilled.

 Easy, right?
 Not so fast.
 Most people I’ve met don’t know what the hell are their needs or how are they supposed to conduct their careers!
 All their lives they floated like an abandoned boat in a high sea.
 They just “went along” and eventually finished high school, took a major – or not – and now work somewhere.
 And in all of this time, they never took a moment to listen to themselves.

 Choosing a career doesn’t make it fit for you.

 Plus we live in a world where information is overly abundant.
 Horoscopes tell you what your personality is like, Cosmopolitan calls you dump material and facebook gives you shitty personality tests.
-All of this bullshit have been distracting you from following what comes from within you.
+All of this bullshit has been distracting you from following what comes from within you.